prabinkarki777/ddos-mlalgorithm/README.md

    - Models including K-Nearest Neighbors, Decision Trees, Random Forests, and SVM are trained and evaluated.
    - Performance metrics such as precision, recall, and F1-score are reported.
    - Confusion matrices and ROC curves are generated for detailed analysis.

+## DDoS Classification ML Comparison Notebook

+The `ddos_classification_ml_comparison.ipynb` notebook provides a comprehensive comparison of various machine learning algorithms for classifying DDoS attacks using the SDN dataset.
+This notebook is designed to evaluate the performance of different classifiers, analyze their effectiveness, and identify the best-performing model for DDoS detection.

+### Key Features
+- **Data Loading and Preprocessing**: Load the dataset and perform preprocessing steps.
+- **Feature Selection**: Apply techniques like Mutual Information, Chi-Square, and F-Test.
+- **Class Balancing Techniques**: Implement methods such as Random Oversampling, Random Undersampling, and SMOTE.
+- **Model Evaluation**: Train and evaluate classifiers like KNN, Decision Trees, Random Forests, and SVM.
+- **Performance Metrics**: Assess models using accuracy, precision, recall, F1-score, and AUC-ROC, with visualizations included.

+### Usage
+To use this notebook, ensure you have all the necessary libraries installed, then open the notebook in Jupyter or Google Colab and follow the step-by-step instructions to run each cell.

+### Conclusion
+The notebook serves as a valuable resource for understanding the capabilities of different machine learning algorithms in the context of DDoS attack detection.

 ## Prerequisites